Klombos/Klombo-Game-Shack/README.md

 - Cool CSS effects on some buttons
 - Easily customizable

-## Deploy it yourself

-This has been removed due to Cody not wanting people to try and claim this as there own

 > A known issue is game files; because some games are massive, they will fail on many services.
 There is no straightforward fix, but you can try to host the files on your server.
 ## Configuration